Doc is a cowboy in every sense of the definition and imagination.

 “I started out in mutton busting, when I was real young, and I was addicted to rodeo,” Hinck recalled.

-“Of course, Chris LeDoux was a champion rodeo rider and a top country singer at the same time.
+“Of course, Chris LeDoux really rang my bell, because he was a champion rodeo rider and a top country singer at the same time.
 He’s my biggest inspiration,” Hinck admitted.

-Although he has ridden bareback broncs, Hinck prefers bull riding, with his first major championship coming at the George Paul Memorial Rodeo in Del Rio, Texas.
+Although he has come out of the chute on a few bareback broncs, Hinck prefers bull riding at the present time with his first major championship coming at the George Paul Memorial Rodeo in Del Rio, Texas.

 “It didn’t slow me for long.
-I’m still going,” Hinck contended.
+I’m still going,” he contended.

-Competing at an average of a rodeo a week, Hinck, who practices on bulls owned by J.D.
-Hill at Eskridge, has traveled throughout the country as far as Pendleton, Oregon, and across the Canadian border to the Calgary Stampede.
+Competing at an average of a rodeo a week, Hinck has traveled throughout the country as far as Pendleton, Oregon, and across the Canadian border to the Calgary Stampede.

 Actually, Hinck verified, “I’d like to lose some weight and start riding broncs again.
-Winning an all-around championship would be nice.”
+Winning an all-around championship with money in all three rough stock events would be nice.”

 “I don’t know notes.
-I just play by ear, like many entertainers,” commented Hinck, who also plays the harmonica.
+I just play by ear, like many of the major entertainers,” commented Hinck, who also plays the harmonica.

 Soon, musically-inclined-acquaintances joined, and Doc Hinck and The Rodeo Drifters band was formed.

-The band is in high demand today for concerts, dances and celebrations.
+With band member changes, Doc Hinck and The New Rodeo Drifters is in high demand today for concerts, dances and celebrations.

 “J.D.
 Stewart, a champion bareback rider, plays the acoustics guitar and is the band manager,” Hinck said.